 International Boulevard in Oakland, CA, used to be called East 14th Street until the city changed the name as part of an effort to change its image.
 It hasn't really worked.

 Several parts of London have been this at various points in its history - Southwark of 500 years ago was famous for its brothels (licensed by the local bishop!) and St. Giles was the place the police would only go en masse.

 The poorest neighbourhoods in Mexico City like "Tepito" tend to be this.
 These places are where most muggings and drug-lord firefights take place.
 If you ever come to visit, stay close to downtown and never be outside late at night.

-Skid Road, in central Seattle, WA, was such a place in the early 20th century - the proverbial "Skid Row" having derived from its name.
+Skid Road, in central Seattle, was such a place in the early 20th century - the proverbial "Skid Row" having derived from its name.
 (The neighborhood has since been gentrified and redubbed "Pioneer Square", though it's still not the sort of area one feels comfortable walking around in after dark.)

 The Five Points in 19th-Century New York.

 Becomes a Nonindicative Name in the case of the Real Life Narrows, which is a tidal strait separating Brooklyn from Staten Island; similarly, the nearby neighborhoods of Bay Ridge (Brooklyn) and Shore Acres (Staten Island) are quite nice middle-class neighborhoods of stand-alone houses.